 The House on the Rock There’s no place quite like the fabulous House on the Rock.
 Be ready to fire up your imagination.
 It is a mesmerizing introduction to one person’s imagination and dreams that have become reality.
 Located in the heart of Southwest Wisconsin, this premier attraction plays host to a half million guests a year.

-(30 minutes / 27 miles from Cave of the Mounds in Dodgeville)
+(30 minutes / 27 miles from Cave of the Mounds in Spring Green)

 Mount Horeb – Mount Horeb Trollway is known for the many life-size trolls carved into tree trunks along its main street, now dubbed “The Trollway”.
-The bustling business district and nearby mall offer every type of business and service that a community needs to be completely self-sufficient.
+There are so many local shops to explore!
 Discover the region’s rich and diverse history with a visit to the Driftless Historium.

 (8 minutes / 4 miles from Cave of the Mounds)